Central Methodist University Mission

 - Valuing freedom, honesty, civility, and diversity: Teaching is a profession that requires teachers to interact with the entire spectrum of the communities where they work.
 Dealing effectively with a diverse population is a fundamental aspect of teaching.
 Pre-service teachers need to know how to understand and value that diversity and know how to teach all students, regardless of their backgrounds.

-- Living lives of service and leadership: We demonstrate for our
+- Living lives of service and leadership: We demonstrate for our students, through our

 teaching and through class work and practicum experiences, that teaching is a service profession with its own unique responsibilities.
 Teachers have to provide support for students; teachers have to adapt methods and materials to the needs of their students; teachers have to take into account the emotional needs of their students.
 Teachers, as professionals, also have to take leadership roles.
 They need to maintain association in professional organizations and participate in professional development.